csiro-fair/marimba/tests/e2e/regression/README.md

 The harness was designed in six phases; per-phase rationale and findings live in commits `d8c91fc` (cache + smoke), `43d2197` (scrubber + goldens), `1b95239` (tiered tests), `1f98966` (CI + hook).
 The Phase 2 determinism characterisation that drove the scrubber design was a gitignored throwaway (two independent bootstraps + per-file diff); its method survives as the §"Scrubber correctness" proof in [`golden/README.md`](golden/README.md).

 The headline finding from Phase 2: marimba generates a fresh `uuid.uuid4()` per image at `process` time and embeds it in EXIF (both `ImageUniqueID` and inside the `UserComment` JSON blob).
-That UUID cascades into the per-image YAML, the dataset-level rollup, and the manifest.
+That UUID cascades into the per-image iFDO metadata, the dataset-level rollup, and the manifest.
 The scrubber normalises this cascade so byte-equality of the *scrubbed* manifest is a meaningful regression assertion.
 A content-addressed UUID scheme (e.g. UUIDv5 over the source-image hash) would make scrubbing unnecessary; that's a candidate finding for a real `codebase-review` cycle, not a blocker here.